vincelane/disqus-style/README.md

 ## Instructions

 1. Ensure LESS files compile to build/css
-2. To override Bootstrap files, use less/disqus-core/disqus-core.less
+2. Do not modify any files in less/bootstrap
+3. Instead, use disqus-core.less and disqus-variables.less